walmartlabs/concord-website/docs/getting-started/forms.md

 steps.
 You can configure a flow, where an action is required from a user that is not the process' initiator.

-Restricted forms can be submitted only by the specified user or the membersos a security group - e.g. configured in your Active Directory/LDAP setup.
+Restricted forms can be submitted only by the specified user(s) or the membersos a security group - e.g. configured in your Active Directory/LDAP setup.

-To restrict a form to a specific user, use the `runAs` attribute.
+To restrict a form to specific user(s), use the `runAs` attribute.
 Used with a boolean variable, rendered as a checkbox, in the form, can change the flow depending on the approval or disapproval from the authorized user defined in `username`.